pydantic/pydantic/docs/usage/errors.md

     assert exc_info.code == 'validator-invalid-fields'
 ```

-Fields should be passed as separate string args:
+Fields should be passed as separate string arguments:

 ```py
 from pydantic import BaseModel, field_validator